Houseplants are on the rise and if you are anything like me, you can blink and 1 turns into 20.

 The Rule of Thumb:

 Choosing the correct size of a pot based on your houseplant’s needs is the most important step.
 If the pot size is too big for the needs of the houseplant (or even potted plants outdoors), then the soil will dry unevenly leaving the bottom of the pot wet and the top too dry.
 If the pot is too small those precious roots will wall up and become root bound which in turn suffocates plant growth.
-As a rule of thumb, I always suggest selecting a pot two inches bigger than the pot your plant has outgrown.
-Pots are typically measured in two-inch increments based upon diameter so a small 2 inches feels much bigger when you are looking at the pot in person.
+As a rule of thumb, I always suggest going up to the next pot larger than the pot your plant has outgrown.
+They move in 1-inch increments for small pots and 2-inch steps for larger pots.
+Over-potting a plant into a container that is considerably larger than necessary can really be harmful.
+The plant won’t be able to take up all the water that the soil will hold.
+It’s far better to make gradual moves.

 Naturally, there are a few exceptions to this rule of thumb.
 The biggest exception is for cacti, succulents, and plants like peperomia and snake plants that are often referred to as semi-succulents.
 For these plants, plant in a shallow, tighter space.
 Cacti and succulents hold the majority of their water in their leaves rather than in their roots like most houseplants do.
 This leads to a much shallower and less complex root base.
 Those tiny roots planted in a pot too big can easily be susceptible to root rot from soil that is far too wet on the bottom and nice and dry on the top.